In U.S. soybean splurge, Beijing faces tough sell to saturated market

 U.S. export prices have pushed even higher this week as sellers have bet on a bonanza, but Chinese crushers already face razor thin margins to turn beans into animal feed or cooking oil.

-What’s more, COFCO and other big traders have built up big stocks of Brazilian beans in anticipation of a trade war, leaving them little room to take in much more, according to a source at Cofco and traders.
+What’s more, state-owned COFCO [CNCOF.UL] and other big traders have built up big stocks of Brazilian beans in anticipation of a trade war, leaving them little room to take in much more, according to a source at COFCO and traders.

 “Government’s guidance or not, it doesn’t really matter.
-Business is business, “ said a manager at a medium-sized crusher in the north, which has sufficient supplies for its factory until end-June.
+Business is business,” said a manager at a medium-sized crusher in northern China, which has sufficient supplies for its factory until end-June.

 “A crusher won’t buy beans if it’s not profitable.”